valentim7/challenge_IMAB5/README.md

 #### 1. run_extended.py

-For this script two routes were added with http method of the type `GET`.
+For this script two routes were added with the HTTP method of the type `GET`.
 The first one follows the same endpoint we are already familiarized with: `/api/v1/cota`.
 However, through the changes in `indices_extended.py`, if we run our API through this endpoint, we will obtain not only the IMA-B 5 index from the ANBIMA website, but also all the other ones, namely: